SW 200 Introduction to Social Work and Social Welfare Services 3 SH

 SW 310 Social Work Practice II 3 SH

-This course is a continuation of SW 309.
-Emphasis is on generalist social work practice competencies in assessment, intervention and evaluation with individuals, families, and groups.
+This course is a continuation of SW 309, Social Work Practice I. Emphasis is on generalist social work practice competencies in assessment, intervention, and evaluation with individual, families, and groups.
 Models of intervention with diverse client systems and in varied social systems are also emphasized.
 Students’ professional identity is enhanced.
-Prerequisite: SW 309 and acceptance in Senior standing in the major.
-Corequisite: SW 315 and SW 320.
-Fall semester.
+Spring semester.
+Prerequisite: C+ in SW 309 and acceptance into Professional Level 1.
+Corequisite: SW 306.

 SW 311 Social Work Practice III 3 SH

-This course is a continuation of SW 310.
+This course is a continuation of SW 310, Social Work Practice II and the first of a two-course sequence designed to provide an opportunity for students to gain supervised macro level practice experience.
 This course emphasizes generalist social work competencies in assessment, intervention, and evaluation with task groups, communities, and organizations.
-The interrelationships among social work practice, social work research and social policies are highlighted, as are the professional responsibilities to contribute to social work practice, to work toward promoting social and economic justice, and ending oppression.
+The interrelationships among social work practice, social work research and social policies are highlighted, as are the professional responsibilities to contribute to social work practice and to work toward promoting social and economic justice and ending oppression.
 Professional use of self with diverse client systems and with changing organizations is expanded.
-Prerequisite: SW 310 and SW 320.
-Corequisite: SW 316 and SW 321.
-Spring semester.
+Fall semester.
+Prerequisite: C+ in SW 310 and acceptance into Professional Level II.
+Corequisites: SW 320 and SW 325.

 SW 315 Community Organizing Project I 2 SH